WELCOME TO THE INTERNET'S YAMATO & MUSASHI BATTLESHIP PHOTO ARCHIVE! (EST. 08/2008) MAJOR UPDATE - 08/2019 WITH DOZENS OF NEW HIGH RES PHOTOS!

 YAMATO SHIRTS, POSTERS, MUGS, CAPS NOW AVAILABLE AT THE YAMATO ZAZZLE STORE:

-For a serious historical Pacific War discussion site, run by renowned historian Anthony Tully, co-author of "Shattered Sword - The Untold Story of The Battle of Midway", go here:
+Historian Anthony Tully, (co-author of "Shattered Sword - The Untold Story of The Battle of Midway"), Forum:

-A good reconstruction of Yamato as she appeared during her Final Sortie in April 1945 can be found at:
+Reconstruction of Yamato as she appeared during her Final Sortie in April 1945:

 Hello.
 I am a former US military officer with a life-long love of history, instilled in me by my father who fought against the Germans behind enemy lines in Nazi-occupied Europe for 3 years.
 He was also a History professor before the war.